Rita1791/Elephant-TP53-Hotspot-Mapping/README.md

 <br>

-XP_049714738.1 and XP_003416950.3 each show 83.33% identity to the human TP53 reference in the committed table.
-Ranking is descriptive; it does not by itself prove orthology, biochemical equivalence or functional activity.
+XP_049714738.1 and XP_003416950.3 each show 83.33% identity to the human TP53 reference in the committed exploratory table.
+This ranking is descriptive; it does not by itself prove orthology, biochemical equivalence or functional activity.

-🔗 Open the evidence: top similarity table · complete features
+🔗 Open the evidence: top-similarity table · complete feature table

 </details>

 <details>
-<summary><strong>🧩 Result 4 — The repository preserves two evidence layers</strong></summary>
+<summary><strong>🧩 Result 4 — The repository contains distinct evidence layers</strong></summary>

 <br>